anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #MASA-vr title='Example of MASA issued voucher' artwork-align="left"}

-The MASA sends the voucher in the indicated form to the registrar.
+The MASA responds the voucher to the registrar.
-After receiving the voucher the registrar may evaluate the voucher for transparency and logging purposes as outlined in section 5.6 of {{RFC8995}}.
+After receiving the voucher the registrar may evaluate it for transparency and logging purposes as outlined in section 5.6 of {{RFC8995}}.

-The registrar forwards the voucher without changes to the registrar-agent.
+The registrar forwards the voucher without any changes to the registrar-agent.

-After receiving the voucher, the registrar-agent sends the pledge's enrollment-request to the registrar.
-Deviating from BRSKI the enrollment-request is not a raw PKCS#10 request.
-As the registrar-agent is involved in the exchange, the PKCS#10 is contained in the JOSE object.
-The signature is created using the pledge's IDevID to provide proof-of-identity as outlined in {{per}}.

-When using EST, the registrar-agent sends the enrollment request to the registrar with an HTTP-over-TLS POST at the endpoint "/.well-known/est/simpleenroll".

-The enrollment-request Content-Type is: `application/jose`

-If validation of the wrapping signature fails, the registrar SHOULD respond with the HTTP 404 error code.
-If the voucher-request is in an unknown format, then an HTTP 406 error code is more appropriate.
-A situation that could be resolved with administrative action (such as adding a vendor/manufacturer IDevID CA as trusted party) MAY be responded with an 403 HTTP error code.

-This results in a deviation from the content types used in {{RFC7030}} and results in additional processing at the domain registrar as EST server as following.
-Note that the registrar is already aware that the bootstrapping is performed in a pledge-responder-mode due to the use of the LDevID(RegAgt) EE certificate in the TLS establishment and the provided pledge-voucher-request in JOSE object.

-* If registrar receives the enrollment-request with the Content Type application/jose, it MUST verify the signature using the certificate indicated in the JOSE header.

-* The domain registrar verifies that the serial-number contained in the pledge's IDevID certificate contained in the JOSE header as being accepted to join the domain, based on the verification of the pledge-voucher-request.

-* If both succeed, the registrar utilizes the PKCS#10 request contained in the JOSE body as "P10" parameter of "ietf-sztp-csr:csr" for further processing of the enrollment request with the domain CA.
+The registrar MAY provide an additional signature of the voucher.
+This signature is done over the same content as the MASA signature of the voucher and provides a proof of possession of the private key corresponding to the LDevID(Reg) the pledge received in the trigger for the PVR (see {{pavrt}}).
+Depending on the security policy of the operator, this signature can also be interpreted as explicit authorization of the registrar to install the contained trust anchor.

 [RFC Editor: please delete] /*

-Open Issues:

-* The domain registrar may either enhance the PKCS#10 request
-  or generate a structure containing the attributes to be
-  included by the CA and sends both (the original PKCS#10
-  request and the enhancements) to the domain CA. As enhancing
-  the PKCS#10 request destroys the initial proof of possession
-  of the corresponding private key, the CA would need to
-  accept RA-verified requests.
+Open Issue: Further description/example of additional signature

 */

+After receiving the voucher, the registrar-agent sends the pledge-enrollment-request (PER) to the registrar.
+Deviating from BRSKI the pledge-enrollment-request is not a raw PKCS#10 object.
+As the registrar-agent is involved in the exchange, the PKCS#10 is wrapped in a JWS object.
+The JWS object is signed with the pledge's IDevID to ensure proof-of-identity as outlined in {{per}}.

+When using EST, the standard endpoint on the registrar cannot be used.
+EST requires to sent a raw PKCS#10 request to the simpleenroll endpoint.
+This document makes an enhancement by utilizing EST but with the exception to transport a signature wrapped PKCS#10 request.
+Therefore a new endpoint for the registrar is defined as "/.well-known/brski/requestenroll"

+The PER Content-Type header is: `application/jose`.

+This results in a deviation from the content types used in {{RFC7030}} and in additional processing at the domain registrar as EST server as following.
+Note, the registrar is already aware that the bootstrapping is performed in a pledge-responder-mode due to the use of the LDevID(RegAgt) EE certificate in the TLS establishment and the provided pledge-voucher-request as JWS object.

+* If the registrar receives a pledge-enrollment-request with Content-Type header field "application/jose", it MUST verify the wrapping signature using the certificate indicated in the JOSE header.

+* The registrar verifies that the pledge's IDevID certificate of the x5c header field, is accepted to join the domain, based on the verification of the pledge-voucher-request.

+* If both succeed, the registrar utilizes the PKCS#10 request contained in the JWS object body as "P10" parameter of "ietf-sztp-csr:csr" for further processing of the enrollment request with the domain CA.
+  It will construct a registrar-enrollment-request (RER) by utilizing the enrollment protocol expected by the domain CA.
+  The domain registrar may either enhance the PKCS#10 request or generate a structure containing the attributes to be included by the CA into the requested LDevID EE certificate and sends both (the original PKCS#10 request and the enhancements) to the domain CA.
+  As enhancing the PKCS#10 request destroys the initial proof of possession of the corresponding private key, the CA would need to accept RA-verified requests.
+  This handling is out of scope for this document.

+The registrar-agent sends the PER to the registrar by HTTP POST to the endpoint: "/.well-known/brski/requestenroll"

+If validation of the wrapping signature fails, the registrar SHOULD respond with HTTP 404 error code.
+HTTP 406 error code is more appropriate, if the pledge-enrollment-request is in an unknown format.
+A situation that could be resolved with administrative action (such as adding a vendor/manufacturer IDevID CA as trusted party) MAY be responded with HTTP 403 error code.

-A successful interaction with the domain CA will result in the pledge LDevID EE certificate, which is then forwarded by the registrar to the registrar-agent using the content type "application/pkcs7-mime".
+A successful interaction with the domain CA will result in the pledge LDevID EE certificate, which is then forwarded by the registrar to the registrar-agent using the Content-Type header: "application/pkcs7-mime".

-[RFC Editor: please delete] /*

-Open Issue: the enrollment response object may also be an
-application/jose object with a signature of the domain registrar.
-Note:
-Communication between domain CA and registrar is of content
-type "application/pkcs7-mime"
-Communication between registrar, registrar-agent and further to the pledge
-should be of content type "application/jose" .
-22.12.2022: decision to deliver only the EE certificate and perform specific configuration including security afterwards.*/

 The registrar-agent has now finished the exchanges with the domain registrar and can supply the voucher-response (from MASA via Registrar) and the enrollment-response (LDevID EE certificate) to the pledge.
 It can close the TLS connection to the domain registrar and provide the objects to the pledge(s).